WinTush/WinTush/README.md

 Getting Started
 ---------------
-If you're interested in collaborating on any of my projects, feel free to create an issue or pull request.
+Feel free to create an issue or pull request if you're interested in collaborating on any of my projects.
 I'm always looking for feedback and new ideas.

 Thank you for visiting my Github account!